aws-samples/eks-workshop/content/beginner/115_sg-per-pod/20_rds.md

 Now that our Security Groups are ready let's create our database.
 We will create an Amazon PostgreSQL RDS Database.

-We fist need to create a [DB subnet groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html#USER_VPC.Subnets).
+We first need to create a [DB subnet groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html#USER_VPC.Subnets).
 We will use the same subnets as our EKS cluster.

 ```bash
 export PUBLIC_SUBNETS_ID=$(aws ec2 describe-subnets \